What is Double-Spending?

 The primary goal of blockchain technology is to create a reliable and secure digital money system.
-Before Bitcoin was invented, attempts to design a similar system had already been made, but they were all faced with the problem that transactions could be copied.
-This is a so-called double-spending problem that means the repeated spending of the same funds.
-In decentralized systems, it occurs when the account sends the same amount of funds to several recipients at the same time (before the first transaction is included in the block).
+Before Bitcoin was invented, there were several attempts to design a similar system, but all faced the issue of double-spending.
+This refers to the repeated spending of the same funds, which can undermine the integrity of the entire system.
+In decentralized systems, double-spending occurs when an account sends the same amount of funds to multiple recipients simultaneously, before the first transaction is confirmed in a block.

-Double-spending is an instance in which a transaction uses the same input as another transaction that has already been broadcast on the network.
-Bytes (digital data) is much easier to copy than paper money.
-It is a very serious problem that can result in inflation and a lack of confidence in the currency, rendering its worthless
+Double-spending is a scenario in which a transaction utilizes the same input as another transaction that has already been broadcast on the network.
+In the digital world, bytes (digital data) are much easier to copy than physical paper money.
+This issue poses a serious threat, as it can lead to inflation and a lack of confidence in the currency, ultimately rendering it worthless.

 Double-spending example